 For the photography group research and practice are an integrated whole.
 Their work continues to have impact in the world outside academia on a number of fronts.

-Brian J. Morrison is a visual artist concerned with gender studies and recently displayed a new body of work as part of the Belfast Photo Festival.Brian is currently exhibiting a series of photographic sculptures at the Warsaw Photography Festival, Poland.
-The Main Programme in Warsaw galleries will feature thirteen individual projects selected through a competition addressed to visual artists.
-We’ve expected themed photographic projects and multimedia forms with the use of photographs and /or video that visually analyze and problematize the idea of masculinity.
+Brian J Morrison exhibited a series of photographic sculptures at the Warsaw Photography Festival, Poland in 2015.
+The Main Programme in Warsaw galleries featured thirteen individual projects selected through a competition addressed to visual artists, covering themed photographic projects and multimedia forms with the use of photographs and /or video that visually analyze and problematize the idea of masculinity.

-Brian will present a selected number of photographs used in advertisements from Muscle and Fitness (1980 to 89) outside of their original visual context.
+Brian presented a selected number of photographs used in advertisements from Muscle and Fitness (1980 to 89) outside of their original visual context.
 The cut-out images in Ripped, Chiselled and Rock Hard have not been manipulated and remain as they were found in their magazine, with no alterations made other than enlarging the image after tracing its outline and removing it from its background.

 The Fieldwork Photography Forum is to be an annual free event in November of each year.
-It is a part of the Great Northern Creative Festival run by the School of Film, Media and Performance.
+It is a part of the Great Northern Creative Festival run by the School of Journalism, Media and Performance.
 Fieldwork is a 'beacon event' that welcomes photographers, local people, FE and HE students and alumni from around the country to take part in two days of talks, discussions and workshops based on a range of photographic practices.
 It is part of the School’s programme to connect with a wider audience in a range of communities.

 This year The Fieldwork Photography Forum hosted over 150 people to a programme that included discussions on drone photography, the history of contemporary photographic curation in the UK, to talks by such prominent photographers as Peter Kennard and Magnum's Ian Berry.
 For information on next years event contact firstname.lastname@example.org